bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 Let's say we messed up and accidentally labeled our 'Blueberries' 'Peaches' in the database.
 With the **UPDATE** statement, we could easily fix our mistake in a few seconds.

      UPDATE fruits SET name = 'Blueberries' , color = 'Blue' WHERE name = 'Peaches';

+Now let's say that our bananas went bad, and every single one of them turned Brown.
+How would you update that in our table?

+     UPDATE fruits SET color = 'Brown' WHERE name = 'Bananas';

+Now say that we just received a huge shipment of bananas since the old shipment went bad.
+Only our supplier mistook bananas to mean plantains and send us plantains instead (he's family).
+Now we have to update the name of the fruit, the color, and the date (because we just got them) in the database.

+     UPDATE fruits SET color = 'Green', name = 'Plantains', last_purchased = now() WHERE name = 'Bananas';

+*Remember, the function now() returns the current server's date and time to whatever variable it is applied to*

+### ALTER

+The **ALTER** command is used to alter column, table, and database properties without having to delete and remake them.
+There really isn't much to say about this command.
+If you plan things out right the first time you will never have to use it.
+But hey, we're all human right?

+Over the course of this tutorial I have had to use the **ALTER** command a few times in order to fix the multiple spelling mistakes throughout my column naming.
+Let's do a few quick examples, just in case, then never deal with this statement again.
+The syntax for the **ALTER** statement is as follows:

+     ALTER {TABLE/DATABASE} {NAME} CHANGE {OLD NAME} {NEW NAME} {If column, column properties go here};

 ## MySQL/Databases - AND/OR